Skip to main content

 It RARELY works to have two patterns in the same room.

-And since most homes have traditional kitchens, a solid white tile will look too modern, so consider something like the following instead:
+And since most homes have traditional kitchens, a solid white floor tile will look too modern, so consider something like the this instead:

 If you are installing a stained wood kitchen read this post for the most timeless countertop.

-I have spoken with many clients who say “I don’t want stark white cabinets”.
+I have many clients who say “I don’t want a stark white kitchen”.
 That is totally fine.
-No one ever said that you can’t have a classic and timeless house with a cream palette (see the above kitchen).
+No one ever said that you can’t have a timeless house with a cream palette, your favourite colour or the trending warm neutral cabinet.
+Or even timeless natural looking wood stained cabinets.

 Unless I specifically state “True white” when I mention WHITE on the blog, assume I’m talking about the white that works for your house.